-Made from recycled polypropylene, the fender comes with reusable velcro straps and will work with any of the best mountain bike tires up to 3in wide.
+Made from impact-resistant plastic, the 490mm long fender is a universal design that comes with an adapter so that the fender can be fitted to different forks.
+If your fork doesn't have bolt-on mounts or you want to be able to quickly remove the guard, there is also the option to fit it using only velcro straps/zip ties.
+Designed for wheels between 27.5in and 29in, it will clear the best mountain bike tires up to 3in wide.
 The underside features trim lines if you feel the need to chop a bit off the end for a customized fit.

-Available in both standard (494mm) and a 21mm longer Max Protection version, the hard plastic ProGuard comes in polished black with ten colored decal options.
-With 24 mounting holes, the ProGuard allows for a metric ton of mounting options to accommodate different fork and tire combos, all while keeping your face free of mud.
+Available in Mini (386mm), Standard (494mm), and a 21mm longer Max Protection version, the hard plastic ProGuard comes in polished black with ten colored decal options.
+With 24 zip tie mounting holes, the ProGuard allows for a metric ton of mounting options to accommodate different fork and tire combos, all while keeping your face free of mud.

-As the inside of the fender is liable to pick up a bit of mud, it has an indent running down the center of the mudguard to allow for clearance with all of the best MTB mud tires, and features what the brand calls 'the seal shield' down the sides to prevent errant mud from finding its way onto your fork uppers.
+As the inside of the fender is liable to pick up a bit of mud, it has an indent running down the center of the mudguard to reduce clogging and blocking.
+The Proguard features what the brand calls 'the seal shield' down the sides to prevent errant mud from finding its way onto your fork uppers.

 Mounting is simple, there's no faffing about trying to get it close enough to the tire to block mud, and it comes with customizable decal options to match any frame.